system76/system76-ee/README.md

 Recognizing your USBTMC connection is critical, especially if you have multiple VISA devices connected.
 An example USBTMC connection is `USB0::65535::38912::802XXXXXXX::0::INSTR`

-In the *pyvisa-shell*, one can open a USB connection and query the instrument's product information (manufacturer, model number, serial number, and firmware revision number) with the following command:
+In the *pyvisa-shell*, one can open an USB connection and query the instrument's product information (manufacturer, model number, serial number, and firmware revision number) with the following command:
 ```
 query *IDN?
 ```